jarviscanada/jarvis_data_eng_JoshWessel/README.md

 # Josh Wessel .
 Jarvis Consulting

 I graduated from Ontario Tech University with a Bachelor's Degree in Information Technology, majoring in Game Development and Entrepreneurship.
-During my time at university, I learned languages such as C++, C#, and R, using IDE's such as Visual Studio and RStudio.
+During my time at university, I mainly worked with C++, C#, and R, using IDEs such as Visual Studio and RStudio.
 My educational background introduced me to object-oriented programming, user research, algorithms & data structures, and many other technical concepts.
-I used source control tools such as Git, GitHub, and GitKraken, and other collaboration tools such as Discord & Trello.
-I was also given the opportunity to use the agile framework in the form of daily scrum meetings.
-For the three summers from 2018-2020, I worked as a summer intern for Sustainable Cobourg (2018, 2019) and the Township of Hamilton (2020).
+I have experience with source control tools such as Git, GitHub, and GitKraken, and other collaboration tools such as Slack, Discord, Notion, and Trello.
+I have also worked on projects using the agile framework during my education and training with Jarvis.
+For the three summers from 2018-2020, I performed research during internships with Sustainable Cobourg (2018, 2019) and the Township of Hamilton (2020).
 My responsibilities included research, data collection, data entry, and data visualization.
-These summer positions also provided opportunities for me to develop my organization, communication, and time management skills.
+These positions also provided opportunities for me to develop my organization, communication, and time management skills.
 I am passionate about collecting and organizing data.
-As a result, I am interested in pursuing a career in the data industry.
+I am interested in pursuing a career in the data industry.

 ## Skills

-**Proficient:** Java, C++, Object Oriented Programming, Agile/Scrum, Linux/Bash
+**Proficient:** Java, C++, SQL, Python/Pandas/NumPy, RDBMS, Object Oriented Programming, Agile/Scrum, Linux/Bash

-**Competent:** Git, RDBMS/SQL, Docker, PostgreSQL, Python/Jupyter Notebook, Pandas/NumPy, Hadoop/Hive, Zeppelin Notebook, Springboot, Visual Studio
+**Competent:** Git, Docker, Hadoop/Hive, Zeppelin Notebook, Springboot, Visual Studio

 **Familiar:** C#, R, RStudio, GitKraken, Tableau, Tidyverse